Study Communications Overview

 With the average person spending about 70 percent of his or her day communicating, it is no surprise that the field of communications is an important discipline for dynamic and fast-paced careers.
-International students seeking to study communications in the US will discover a wide range of opportunity in a country where media is at the center.
+International students seeking to study communications in the US will discover a wide range of opportunity.
 The top communications schools in the US teach students the value of media, messages, culture and interaction.

 Thanks to the power of media convergence, the field of communications studies is larger than ever.
-The average person spends about 70 percent of his day communicating in some way.
 The discipline centers on the use of messages to create meanings across diverse contexts, cultures, channels and media.
 Whether it is journalism, broadcast, public relations, advertising or telecommunications, the United States has some of the best schools for communication.

 Since the field of communications is so broad, there are many career opportunities available for international students studying in the top communications schools in the US.
 With the newest technology, top ranked professors and a country in which media is at the center, international students seeking to study in the best schools for communication can discover a wide range of opportunity.